Is It Possible to Ride a Motorbike Across Mongolia?

 Fuel is generally available in towns and sometimes in small roadside shops or with local families.

-Locals are often curious and helpful when travellers pass through their areas.
+GPS navigation works well in open terrain.
+Locals are often curious and helpful when travelers pass through their areas.

 Who Is This Trip Suitable For?